Which Bank is Best for Getting a Credit Card

 Discover it is a popular cash back credit card that provides 5% cash back on certain categories that change every 3 months.

-Discover it® Secured
+Discover it Secured

-Discover it® Secured is one of the best secured credit cards because it has no annual fee and it comes with a cash back program -- two features that are rarely found with secured credit cards.
+Discover it Secured is one of the best secured credit cards because it has no annual fee and it comes with a cash back program -- two features that are rarely found with secured credit cards.